Activities that our students are involved in

 Charity Collections (within and beyond Academy)

 (All students) participate in themed days for various local, national and international charities.
+In July, we raised funds for Green for Grenfell and discussed the impact on that community and how it linked to RWBA..
 Impact – students value what they have and the type of life they have, and what others do not have and that giving is a rewarding value.
 Exposure to local, national and international needs.

 Personal Development Presentation Days (within and beyond Academy)

-- Students of all Year Groups have benefited from receiving talks on safe behaviours and responsibilities from Wiltshire Fire, Wiltshire Police, the SWAT Team on firearms, School and Wiltshire Nurses, The British Army, various E-Safety organisations, Road Safety and SARC.
-Impact – Evaluations on PD Days demonstrates that this type of informal teaching from professionals in organisations is impactful on the knowledge, awareness and behaviours of students
+Students of all Year Groups have benefited from receiving talks on safe behaviours and responsibilities from Wiltshire Fire, Wiltshire Police, the SWAT Team on firearms, School and Wiltshire Nurses, The British Army, various E-Safety organisations, Road Safety and SARC.
+All students and staff evaluate each day so that constant improvements can be made.
+Impact – Evaluations on PD Days demonstrates that this type of informal teaching from professionals in organisations is impactful on the knowledge, awareness and behaviours of students.

 Productions (within and beyond Academy)